olegpydev/pycode_ascii_art/README.md

 # Pycode_ASCII_Art
-Generates ASCII Art from Python code or custom text from an image.
+Creates ASCII Art from Python code based on an image.
-        Can make the resulting ascii image executable Python code (if the source code was Python code)
+Can make the resulting ascii art executable Python code.
 ---